annunlord/annunlord.github.io/_information/contact_us.md

 Arrangements must be made 6 months in advance.
 Call Parish Office.

-## Annointing of the Sick or Sick Calls
+## Anointing of the Sick or Sick Calls

 To schedule, please call the Parish Office including if a family member is in the hospital.